HellperKK/Stoicos/Guide/ENG.md

 println (+ 14 28)
 ```

 The firts two lines are simple to explain.
 The first tells "print in the console the string `Hello world!`".
-The second one is "Add `14` to `24`".
+The second one is "add `14` to `24`".
 The last sentence is however more complex as it introduces a new token.
 It works like a list except the tokens it contains are encolsed in parenthesis instead of square brackets.
 The reason for this is that, in addition to the action a sentence performs, there is always a value that is returned.
-We cant then use that value in a new sentence and do that a many times as we want.
+We can then use that value in a new sentence and do that a many times as we want.
 So what that sentence is about is adding 14 to 28 and printing the result to the console.

-In fact, parenthesis are a bit used like in mathematics, both to decribe priority and to separte child sentences from parent ones.
+In fact, parenthesis are a bit used like in mathematics : to decribe priority and also to separte child sentences from parent ones.

 ### Long sentences